-It is a time of change for HIES.
-The government Feed-In Tariff scheme came to an end in March 2019 which will affect HIES members.
+The government Feed-In Tariff scheme came to an end in March 2019 which has affected HIES members.
 HIES appointed Ciaran Harkin as their new Managing Director in January 2019 and Dawn Scott as QA Manager in June 2019.
-Dawn is currently interviewing to add new members to her team.
+Dawn has added a part time compliance administrator and a full time compliance officer to her team.